AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Introduction

 \section{Introduction}

 Superpixels are image regions formed by grouping image pixels similar in color and other low-level properties, which could be viewed as an over-segmentation of image.
 The process of extracting superpixels is known as superpixel segmentation.
 Comparing to pixels, superpixel provides a more effective representation for image data.
-With such a compact representation, the computational efficiency of vision algorithms could be improved~\cite{SP_Pool1,supercnn,sp_conv}.
-Consequently, superpixel could benefit many vision tasks like semantic segmentation~\cite{sp_detect1,sp_detect2,sp_detect3}, object detection~\cite{sp_seg1,sp_seg2}, optical flow estimation~\cite{opt_flow1,opt_flow2,opt_flow3,opt_flow4}, and even adversarial attack~\cite{sp_attack}.
+With such a compact representation, the computational efficiency of vision algorithms could be improved~\cite{SP_Pool1,supercnn,sp_conv,iccv23,cvpr23,tip241}.
+Consequently, superpixel could benefit many vision tasks like image recognition~\cite{tip241,tip231}, semantic segmentation~\cite{sp_detect1,sp_detect2,sp_detect3,zheng2020unsupervised,zheng2021rectifying,bmvc23}, object detection~\cite{sp_seg1,sp_seg2}, image denosing~\cite{tmm21}, optical flow estimation~\cite{opt_flow1,opt_flow2,opt_flow3,opt_flow4}, and even adversarial attack~\cite{sp_attack} and domain adaption~\cite{eccv24} can benefit from superpixels.
 In light of the fundamental importance of superpixels in computer vision, superpixel segmentation attracts much attention since it is first introduced by Ren and Malik~\cite{first_SP} in 2003.